sebekedithato-oss/fraud-detection-dashboard/README.md

 2. Fraud & Risk Intelligence
 3. Business Intelligence

-If you’re looking for someone who can translate data into impact, let’s connect.

 ⭐ **Portfolio Note**

 This project is part of a growing portfolio focused on solving real-world business problems using data analytics and visualization.

 > 🚀 A business-focused fraud analytics dashboard designed to enable proactive risk detection and faster decision-making.

+📬 Let’s Connect

+If you're looking for a data analyst who can turn data into actionable insights, feel free to connect with me on LinkedIn.